tcuwp/avocado/README.md

 end
 ```

-Note that behind the scenes this is truly just calling `has_secure_password` for
+This will do a few things behind the scenes:

+- Use the built-in `has_secure_password` to generate relevant password methods
+- Add some basic validations for the `email` and `password` fields on `User`
+- Normalize email values when records are saved
+- Provide a token generator for password recovery

-you and doing nothing else.
-It's sort of funny to do this.
+It's sort of funny to do this because you genuinely just could have put this
+stuff right in your app, and yet here we are making gems instead!

 ## Development